Amokric/Norovirus-spec/design/high_structure.md

 ###
 The test output is to help see if we are meeting the requirements for what the model should be accurately outputting to us.

+- Pass test: The disease outbreak duration is 5 days.
+It is important to make sure that it lasts 5 days and nothing less than that.
-- If the model only runs for 2 days, this could be that it is only taking into account the 2 days of incubation period and not the 3 days of isolation that the student needs to complete.
-It is important to make sure that the disease duration is lasting 5 days and nothing less than that.
+- Fail test: If the model only runs for 2 days, this could be that it is only taking into account the 2 days of incubation period and not the 3 days of isolation that the student needs to complete.
-- If the model run is lasting longer than 10 days from the results, something is incorrect.
+- Fail test: If the model run is lasting longer than 10 days from the results, something is incorrect.